bw120/MBTA-Commuter/README.md

  - Firebase

 ##Features
 This project is still in the works.
-Not many features function yet.
-Here is a list of features to come
+I am still working to refine features and develop new ones.
+Here is a list of what is available and what is to come.

 ###Current features
 - Dashboard screen to list all of your defined commutes.
 It shows arrival time predictions and alerts for each line.